 This unforgettable Christmas Market will put a smile on your face and leave you with magical memories.

 By Bev & Shams of Bev & Shams Adventures

 One of the favourite East Midlands Christmas markets and also one of the most underrated Christmas Markets in Britain.
 Nottingham is home to the famous Robin Hood, but the city also knows how to put on a show at Christmas too.

-The Nottingham Christmas Market usually runs from the first weekend in December up to Christmas, although you’re best to check their website for the most up to date information each year.
+The Nottingham Christmas Market usually runs from late November up to Christmas.
+This year the festivities start on 14th November.
 The market takes place in the city’s Old Market Square, surrounded by Nottingham’s iconic Council House and red brick buildings which really adds to the cosy festive feeling, making it one of the best Christmas markets East Midlands has to offer.

 The market really evokes the European Christmas Market fell, with over 40 wooden chalet-style stalls selling a range of products, food and crafts from local Nottinghamshire traders.
 There’s also the Altitude Bar, a popular Ice Bar and the huge French-inspired après-ski style wooden lodge called Sur La Piste.
 Here you can enjoy mulled wine and warm food with fur blankets and cosy chalet decor or after-work drinks with European beer.

 For the kids, don’t miss the range of funfair rides and the ice rink which returns every year and is open throughout the day – it’s much quieter to enjoy during the weekdays if you have young children who’d like to skate at a slower pace!

 The much-loved 32m observation wheel is an amazing vantage point over the city and the market and here you can really enjoy the spectacular size of the 18m Christmas Tree which is usually brought in from Norway each year.